 Over the last couple of years CrowdStrike has added more functionality and capabilities than any other security company in the industry without dramatic changes to the sensor or noticeable impact on the user.

 Many people became familiar with CrowdStrike in 2016 as an emerging leader in endpoint detection and response (EDR) and threat intelligence products.
 Since that time CrowdStrike has added next-generation antivirus, device control, IT Hygiene, vulnerability management, integrated intelligence, sandboxing, and malware research capabilities.
-Despite all these additional capabilities, the Falcon Sensor is still approximately only 30 Mb in size and uses less than 1% CPU utilization.
+Despite continuously adding capabilities, the Falcon Sensor is still light-weight in size with CPU utilization remaining extremely low.
 CrowdStrike customers appreciate that the cloud platform gives them the ability to add functionality and keep up with the rapidly changing needs of cybersecurity.

 Services and Overwatch